-During the year ended December 31, 2023, the Company recognized \$32.2 million of equity-based compensation expense relating to these restricted stock units of which \$26.8 million, or 1,863,000 restricted stock units, was for awards that had a retirement provision and were granted to retirement-eligible employees and therefore resulted in immediate recognition of expense.
+During the years ended December 31, 2024 and 2023, the Company recognized \$7.4 million and \$32.2 million of equity-based compensation expense relating to these restricted stock units, respectively.
+Of the 2023 expense, \$26.8 million, or 1,863,000 restricted stock units, was for awards that had a retirement provision and were granted to retirement-eligible employees and therefore resulted in immediate recognition of expense.

-As of December 31, 2023, there is \$15.0 million of unrecognized equity-based compensation expense related to unvested restricted stock unit awards.
-The cost is expected to be recognized through January 2027, over a weighted-average period of 2.56 years.
+As of December 31, 2024, there is \$12.6 million of unrecognized equity-based compensation expense related to unvested restricted stock unit awards.
+The cost is expected to be recognized through August 2027, over a weighted-average period of 1.79 years.